Migz93/3dq/README.md

 - **Quote Builder**: Create detailed quotes with a step-by-step process
 - **Quick Quote**: Generate fast quotes with minimal inputs
 - **Quote Viewing & History**: View detailed quote information, including print setup (printer, duration, power/depreciation costs) and a comprehensive cost summary (breakdown of production costs and financial totals).
 Manage all past quotes.
-- **HTML Invoices**: Generate client-friendly or detailed internal invoices with print functionality
+- **HTML Invoices**: Generate client-friendly or detailed internal invoices with print functionality that inherits your brand colors
 - **Historical Accuracy**: Quotes maintain their original values even when settings change
 - **Discount Support**: Apply percentage-based discounts to quotes that are reflected in invoices
 - **Clearer Invoice Icons**: Updated icons for generating client and internal invoices.